jwcorbett1/jwcorbett1/README.md

 ## Fun Fact

-The strangest language I have ever worked in was a bytecode scripting language called SimAntics.
-It was used in The Sims 2.
-I learned the basics of it because I had 300+ mods installed, and some of them didn't want to play nicely together.
-I figured out how to override the conflicting functions and merge everything together into a functional mega-mod.
+The strangest language I have ever worked in was a bytecode scripting language EA used in "The Sims 2" called SimAntics.
+At the time, I had 300+ mods installed and some of them stopped playing nicely together.
+Rather than choose between them, I learned just enough SimAntics to locate and override the conflicting functions to I could keep using them all together.